 ACI EUROPE is the European region of Airports Council International (ACI), the only worldwide professional association of airport operators.
 ACI EUROPE represents over 500 airports in 55 countries.
 Our members facilitate over 90% of commercial air traffic in Europe, creating 4 million jobs and generating 3% of European GDP.
 In response to the Climate Emergency, in June 2019 our members committed to achieving Net Zero carbon emissions for operations under their control by 2050, without offsetting.

 CLIA EUROPE – Cruise Lines International Association (CLIA) is the world’s largest cruise industry trade association, providing a unified voice and leading authority of the global cruise community.
-CLIA supports policies and practices that foster a safe, secure, healthy and sustainable cruise ship environment for the more than 25 million passengers who cruise annually and is dedicated to promote the cruise travel experience.
+CLIA supports policies and practices that foster a safe, secure, healthy and sustainable cruise ship environment for the more than 25 million passengers who cruise annually and is dedicated to promoting the cruise travel experience.

 ECTAA represents some 70,000 travel agents and tour operators in Europe, which provide consultancy and sell transport, accommodation, leisure and other tourism services as well as combined products to leisure and business customers.

-EFCO&HPA is the representative body at European level, working for all businesses with caravans, tents, motorhomes, chalets and all forms of self-catering accommodation in the park setting.
+EFCO&HPA is the representative body at the European level, working for all businesses with caravans, tents, motorhomes, chalets and all forms of self-catering accommodation in the park setting.
 Membership is made up of the national trade associations of 23 European countries.

 The European Travel Commission (ETC) represents the national tourism organisations of Europe.
 Established in 1948, ETC’s mission is to strengthen the sustainable development of Europe as a tourist destination and to promote Europe in third markets.
-Its 32-member tourism boards work together to build the value of tourism for all the diverse European destinations through co-operation in sharing best practice, market intelligence and promotion.
+Its 32-member tourism boards work together to build the value of tourism for all the diverse European destinations through cooperation in sharing best practices, market intelligence and promotion.
 For more information, please visit www.etc-corporate.org

 ETOA is the trade association for better tourism in Europe.
-We work to enable a fair and sustainable business environment, so that Europe remains a competitive and appealing place to live, work and visit.
+We work to enable a fair and sustainable business environment so that Europe remains a competitive and appealing place to live, work and visit.
 With over 1200 members representing most areas of the industry, we are a powerful voice at local, national and European levels.
 We welcome a range of tour operators and European suppliers from global brands to independent businesses.

-The European Travel Retail Confederation (ETRC) is an industry association for the duty free and travel retail industry in Europe, serving the industry and its members to help create the right environment to allow the industry to achieve its potential and protect it when challenges arise.
+The European Travel Retail Confederation (ETRC) is an industry association for the duty-free and travel retail industry in Europe, serving the industry and its members to help create the right environment to allow the industry to achieve its potential and protect it when challenges arise.

-HOTREC represents the hotel, restaurant and café industry at European level.
+HOTREC represents the hotel, restaurant and café industry at the European level.
 HOTREC brings together 45 national associations representing the interest of this industry in 33 different European countries.
-The sector counts in total around 2 million businesses, being 99,5% small and medium-sized enterprises (90% are micro-enterprises, i.e. employing less than 10 people).
+The sector counts in total around 2 million businesses, 99,5% small and medium-sized enterprises (90% are micro-enterprises, i.e. employing less than 10 people).
 These businesses make up some 60% of value-added.
 The industry provides almost 12,5 million jobs in the EU alone (2017).
 Together with the other tourism industries, the sector is the 3rd largest industry in Europe.

 IAAPA is the premier trade association representing the diverse and ever-changing attractions industry.
-For over a century we have connected companies of all sizes, and people of all levels, to provide meaningful experiences for their guests around the world.
+For over a century, we have connected companies of all sizes, and people of all levels, to provide meaningful experiences for their guests around the world.

 IATA (International Air Transport Association) represents some 290 airlines comprising 82% of global air traffic.
 You can follow IATA at https://twitter.com/iata for announcements, policy positions, and other useful industry information.

-The European Federation of Rural Tourism (EuroGites) is a professional tourism trade organization representing a tourism sector with an estimate of 500.000 micro-enterprises and about 5-6,5 million bed places.
+The European Federation of Rural Tourism (EuroGites) is a professional tourism trade organization representing the tourism sector with an estimate of 500.000 micro-enterprises and about 5-6,5 million bed places.
 The comprehensive network covers country and rural businesses such as tourism farms, accommodation in private rural homes (B&B or Self-Catering units), traditional gastronomy, adventure, sport, heritage and cultural activities and associated events related to visitor interests and experiences.
 As a whole, this sector stands for about 15% of the European tourism capacity.